Fitna debuted on Thursday at Web site LiveLeak.com, only to be taken down a day later following threats to LiveLeak's staff.

 Why has the ruling Labour Party chosen to go against the wishes of it's coalition partners in the government, and scrap a law which could be seen as protecting Muslims?

-should just get rid of it.
+we should just get rid of it.
 The last conviction under the law took place more than forty years ago, when a student newspaper got the maximum fine of 100 guilders (40 euros) for making fun of the New Testament.
-And in the infamous "donkey" case
+And in the infamous

 The current coalition government agreed as recently as October to leave the law as it is.
 Justice Minister Ernst Hirsch Balin wants to tread carefully regarding the law against blasphemy.
 He says he doesnt want to dispose of a law that's meant to